 Great American found customers who engage online through the website experiences are more likely to convert into an in-store sale, and they spend $200 to $400 more per ticket on average.
 That’s partly because the customer feels more confident in their purchasing decision after engaging with the AI-powered website to narrow their choices.

-“It’s definitely driving the number of conversions and the quality of conversions,” Bowen says.
-“Customers are engaging more with us.”
+“We’ve been just blown away by the results,” Bowen says.
+“It’s definitely driving the number of conversions and the quality of conversions.
+Customers are engaging more with us.”